Middle School

 Spanish I – Part 2 Honors

-The main focus of the English Department in the Middle School is maintaining student engagement.
-Students write in many genres including essays, poems, stories, and podcasts.
+The main focus of the English Department in the Middle School is maintaining student engagement in reading and writing.
+Students write in many genres, including essays, poems, stories, and podcasts.
 The writing program focuses on developing voice, analytical writing skills, grammar, and vocabulary.
 In an effort to develop lifelong readers, the English Department runs a robust, gamified yearlong Independent Reading Program and carefully curates a reading list of classic literary texts as well as high-interest books as core class texts.

 Grade 7